-Neil McGuire wrapped up his eighth season as California's head coach in 2014, once again continuing the women's soccer program's tradition of excellence.
-McGuire, who ranks second in Cal's history for all-time wins, now owns a 98-52-19 overall record in his eight seasons at the helm for the Golden Bears.
+Neil McGuire wrapped up his ninth season as California's head coach in 2015, once again continuing the women's soccer program's tradition of excellence.
+McGuire now owns a 111-58-22 overall record in his nine seasons at the helm for the Golden Bears, and ranks second in Cal's history for all-time wins.
+He needs 14 wins to become the all-time leader in wins at Cal.

 On both the domestic and international levels, McGuire has overseen the development of multiple national team players, including US Women’s National Team superstar and Portland Thorns forward Alex Morgan, New Zealand Football Ferns’ starter Betsy Hassett and Liverpool Ladies and Icelandic National Team member Katrin Omarsdottir.
 A four-year Bear, Morgan is currently a member of the U.S. National Team and won gold at the 2012 London Olympics, where she scored three goals, including one gamewinner.
 Morgan - one of most decorated Cal women's soccer player in history - also won silver at the 2011 FIFA Women's World Cup.
 She was the No. 1 draft pick in the 2011 WPS draft, marking the first-ever top draft prospect for the Bears.